gperez01/EyeStoneC2/SECURITY.md

 ## Supported Versions

-We currently support the latest release.
+We currently support the latest release / release candidate.
 Please ensure you are using the most up-to-date version before reporting a vulnerability.

 | Version | Supported          |
 | ------- | ------------------ |